Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 Technically, looks more like this:
 ![enter image description here](https://lh3.googleusercontent.com/9sRO80ifa3IzSP4OPzDdcmH4zmVnMx7s71UYDmWMmQ-KcFOx22cL7eEA55PUOgWVWTi_621xrUo)
-*Need to make a Lambda graphic*

 ## We Do
  Using tools like Wireshark, which we will work closely with later on, packets can be captured and inspected for component parts.
 Together, let's annotate the following packet data.
 It may give a glimpse into what is happening on the network in question.

-## You Do
-Using the example above as a guide, dissect the following intercepted packet:
 ![enter image description here](https://lh3.googleusercontent.com/BxWSReZ0wbBW3u0QZDZpWNkwOWfUkDL8ZQW9eVrZNPeYxp0ePfGhtLRd9bTG9i9hnIAwStrFV48)
 Thankfully, this packet printout is fairly straightforward.
 Reading from top down, we start to notice some of the packet components discussed above.
 For now, we'll focus on: IP addresses, ports, sequence numbers, acknowledgement numbers, flag, cheksum, and data.
 ![enter image description here](https://lh3.googleusercontent.com/68F2hIAa_tmkDwtwggDtLc26B8JPjMco0TBe-l3gq0Q9DPRl4CbZ57why7G-A0nw39mmltbCUvc)